 Sports betting was the most recent form of online gaming to arrive in The Prairie State.
 Governor J.B.
 Pritzker signed a new bill last year that allowed for six new land-based casinos to come to the state while also legalizing sports betting.

-Since then, retail sportsbooks have popped up in the state, and BetRivers launched an online sportsbook.
-FanDuel and DraftKings, two industry leaders, are expected to join the fray with their own online offerings soon as well as Australian sportsbook operator PointsBet.
+Since then, retail sportsbooks have popped up in the state, and BetRivers launched the first online sportsbook.
+FanDuel and DraftKings, two industry leaders, joined the fray shortly after with their own online offerings.
+Australian sportsbook operator PointsBet launched an online offering on September 12.
+William Hill entered the market on September 15.
 Other major players are expected to carve out an audience in Illinois as the state continues to embrace online sports betting.

 For now, sports betting and land-based expansion appear to be the state’s focus.
 No word yet on whether Illinois will legalize online casino gaming.

 - September 18, 2020: Governor Pritzker extends online sports betting registration through October 17.

 - September 15, 2020: William Hill launches online sports betting.

 - September 12, 2020: PointsBet launches Illinois’ fourth online sportsbook.

 - August 21, 2020: Governor Pritzker re-issues executive order, once again suspending in-person registration requirement through September 19, allowing bettors to sign up online.

 - July 26, 2020: Governor Pritzker’s suspension of the in-person registration requirement expires.
 In-person requirement resumes for Illinois sportsbook registrants.

 - June 18, 2020: BetRivers launched the first online sportsbook app in Illinois.